-Health and Physical Education majors with a concentration in sport management will be assigned a field placement in an appropriate setting.
-During the semester, students will be required to spend three (3) hours per week per credit in the assigned setting.
-Prerequisite: HPE 103, sophomore status and the student’s proposal for placement must have been approved.
+Health and Physical Education majors with a concentration in sport management will consult with the director for an appropriate field placement.
+During the semester, students will be required to spend three (3) hours per week per credit in the placement.
+Prerequisite: HPE 103 and sophomore status.
 May not be taken concurrently with HPE 103.
 Each semester.

 HPE 201 Outdoor Emergency Care 4 Cr